arduano/Zenith-MIDI/README.md

 After downloading the app, extract the .zip archive and run the program.
 If FFmpeg is downloaded, put it next to the Zenith .exe.

 ## License
-Zenith is licensed under the terms of the [GNU General Public License v3.0](https://github.com/arduano/Zenith-MIDI/blob/master/LICENSE)
+Zenith is licensed under the terms of the [Don't Be a Dick](https://github.com/arduano/Zenith-MIDI/blob/master/LICENSE)

 ## Screenshots
 |  ![](https://arduano.github.io/Zenith-MIDI/dist/bmr/assets/plugins/classic.png)  |  ![](https://arduano.github.io/Zenith-MIDI/dist/bmr/assets/plugins/flat.png)